wamp-proto/wamp-proto/rfc/text/basic/bp_sessions.md

 ### Difference between ABORT and GOODBYE

-The differences between `ABORT` and `GOODBYE` messages are:

-1. `ABORT` gets sent only *before* a Session is established, while `GOODBYE` is sent only *after* a Session is already established.
-2. `ABORT` is never replied to by a Peer, whereas `GOODBYE` must be replied to by the receiving Peer
+The differences between `ABORT` and `GOODBYE` messages is that `ABORT` is never replied to by a Peer, whereas `GOODBYE` must be replied to by the receiving Peer.

 > Though `ABORT` and `GOODBYE` are structurally identical, using different message types serves to reduce overloaded meaning of messages and simplify message handling code.
->

 ### Session Statechart